-In those days, Hollywood was a serious place with serious people working, there was none of this created Hollywood glamour of oppulence, huge mansions, cars – everything that today is being pushed into the social media.
+In those days, Hollywood was a serious place with serious people working; there was none of this created Hollywood glamour of opulence, huge mansions, cars—everything that today is being pushed into the social media.
 What does it mean to be rich and famous, you know?
 Nothing… if it isn’t backed by something solid.
 It just wasn’t like that.
 It was the end of the reconstruction of America, so there wasn’t this great salary difference, and the crew was like a family.
-Everybody was respectful and the crew members wore a suit – a jacket and a tie.
+Everybody was respectful, and the crew members wore a suit—a jacket and a tie.
 And it was just about being clever and fixing problems.
 No computers, no cell phones, no fax machines, no xerox copies.
 Everything had to be done by hand.
 That’s how I learned when I started as an assistant director.
-I am glad to say that I was trained by some people to whom I owe a lot of gratitude, because they taught me a level of professionalism that doesn’t exist much anymore.
-It’s easy today to fix a mistake digitally, while in those days you couldn’t afford to make that kind of a mistake.
+I am glad to say that I was trained by some people to whom I owe a lot of gratitude because they taught me a level of professionalism that doesn’t exist much anymore.
+It’s easy today to fix a mistake digitally, while in those days, you couldn’t afford to make that kind of a mistake.

 People also ask me that question about actresses today.
-Natalie Portman is a good friend of mine, and Audrey Tautou has that modern and intriguing quality; there are several actresses who have this wonderful texture, that quality.
+Natalie Portman is a good friend of mine, and Audrey Tautou has that modern and intriguing quality; several actresses have this wonderful texture, that quality.
 But I think it’s unfair to compare anyone.
-So many times, people have brought me photographs and said, ‘Look, this is my daughter, they say she looks exactly like Audrey Hepburn.’
-But it’s rare that you get to see someone who actually looks like her – and now I’m only talking about the looks.
-There’s a Chinese actress [Hsia Meng, 1933-2016] who passed away last week, they say she was the Chinese Audrey Hepburn, they had her picture in the newspaper.
+So many times, people have brought me photographs and said, ‘Look, this is my daughter; they say she looks exactly like Audrey Hepburn.’
+But you rarely get to see someone who actually looks like her—and now I’m only talking about the looks.
+There’s a Chinese actress [Hsia Meng, 1933-2016] who passed away last week; they say she was the Chinese Audrey Hepburn.
+They had her picture in the newspaper.
 She actually did look like my mother [shows her picture on his cell phone].
 Strange, don’t you think so?
 Of all the people I’ve ever seen, there are some of her qualities there.
-But we’re all individuals, we’re all unique.
-My mother was unique in her own way, just like Sophia Loren was unique, but there are so many wonderful actors who have their own uniqueness, so I wouldn’t be able to compare her to anybody.
+But we’re all individuals; we’re all unique.
+My mother was unique in her own way, just like Sophia Loren was unique, but so many wonderful actors have their own uniqueness, so I wouldn’t be able to compare her to anybody.

 What did your mother consider her proudest achievement?

-The ability to still have the interest of the public which enabled her to do the work for UNICEF at the end of her life, for sure.
-She was able to use the leverage of film to get the world’s attention to her humanitarian work.
-I think I would put that on par with the fact that she was able to give up the dream of being a ballerina at nineteen or twenty, and just get on with it, do something else and re-invent herself.
+The ability to still have the interest of the public.
+They enabled her to do the work for UNICEF at the end of her life, for sure.
+She could use the leverage of film to get the world’s attention to her humanitarian work.
+I think I would put that on par with the fact that she was able to give up the dream of being a ballerina at nineteen or twenty and just get on with it, do something else and re-invent herself.
 It shows how both she and my grandmother, who was also a key player, masterminded this whole trajectory.
 I think it takes a lot of strength.
-Of course, they were very poor after the war and she had to keep working, but she was able to pick herself up and re-invent herself.
+Of course, they were very poor after the war, and she had to keep working, but she was able to pick herself up and re-invent herself.